desty2k/crossinstaller/README.md

 # CrossInstaller
- Create executables for Linux and Windows using one command.
+ Create Python executables for Linux and Windows using one command.

 ## Installation